-#1 SAFE Haven of Racine serves Youth in Racine and was actively involved in planning the 2022 PIT count as part of the PIT Work Group.
-SAFE Haven also had teams that were part of the unsheltered count on the night of the count.
+#1 SAFE Haven of Racine operates both a youth shelter & rapid rehousing projects for youth.
+Agency staff were actively involved in planning the 2022 PIT count as part of the PIT workgroup.
+SAFE Haven staff participated in the unsheltered street count.

-#2 Although our Youth Shelter, SAFE Haven of Racine, was involved during the PIT count, no homeless youth were available to be involved in the actual count.
+#2 Although SAFE Haven of Racine, which operates a youth shelter & youth rapid rehousing project, was involved during the PIT count planning & street count, no homeless youth were available to be involved in the street count this year.

-#3 SAFE Haven of Racine and HOPES Center's Street Outreach team were consulted to select areas where youth were likely to be identified.
-On the night of the count, teams visited all locations where youth have been identified during PIT or by street outreach teams between PIT over the last 5 years.
+#3 SAFE Haven of Racine, which operates a youth shelter and rapid rehousing projects for youth, and HOPES Center of Racine, which operates a street outreach project collaborated to select areas where youth were likely to be identified.
+On the night of the unsheltered street count, teams visited all locations where youth have been identified during street outreach through out the year, or PIT counts over the last 5 years.

 2B-4.
 PIT Count-Methodology Change-CoC Merger Bonus Points.

 NOFO Section VII.B.5.a and VII.B.7.c.

+1

 In the field below: 1. describe any changes your CoC made to your sheltered PIT count implementation, including methodology or data quality changes between 2021 and 2022, if applicable; 2. describe any changes your CoC made to your unsheltered PIT count implementation, including methodology or data quality changes between 2021 and 2022, if applicable; and 3. describe how the changes affected your CoC's PIT count results; or 4. state "Not Applicable" if there were no changes or if you did not conduct an unsheltered PIT count in 2022.